If you look at the year 2015, one thing will surprise you:

 Pillars of Eternity, from developer Obsidian Entertainment, is a clear homage to classics such as Baldur’s Gate, Icewind Dale and Planescape: Torment.
 This game is as nostalgia inducing as it gets.
 It features party-based real-time gameplay, an elevated camera angle (just like you remember it), detailed party customizations and tons of dialogue.

 Pillars of Eternity has all the ingredients to do old-school RPGs justice.
 Expectations were high, but Obsidian delivered.
-So much so, that even our reviewer Steve, who isn’t much into RPGs, loved it.
-Watch it in action.
+Even our reviewer Steve, who isn’t much into RPGs, loved it.
+You can also watch it in action.

 Pillars of Eternity Mac Release date: March 26, 2015